 In arid areas with limited natural tree cover, BMSB populations may be restricted to urban areas where ornamental plants are used as a food source.
 In other areas, particularly west of the Cascades, BMSB is widely naturalized and it can subsist on wild host plant species.
 Nuisance problems can be severe anywhere BMSB is established.
 Nuisance problems encompass damage to noncommercial crops such as backyard fruit and vegetable gardens, aggregation on homes and other structures in the fall, and infestation of homes during winter.
 Nuisance problems are particularly severe in the greater Portland-Vancouver area and nearby communities, and there have been increased reports of nuisance issues in the Eugene area.
 Agricultural problems from BMSB in the Pacific Northwest (PNW) region have been most evident in the Willamette Valley, Columbia Gorge, Walla Walla Valley and Rogue Valley.
-Commercial crops that have sustained damage from BMSB include hazelnut, apple, pear, blueberry, and cherry.
+Commercial crops that have sustained damage from BMSB include hazelnut, apple, pear, peach, persimmon, blueberry, and cherry.
 Wine grapes may also be attacked throughout the pest’s established range, but are typically not as susceptible to the damage.
 Vegetable crops are susceptible to BMSB, but damage to commercial vegetable crops has not yet been reported in the PNW.

 Pest description and life cycle